apify/apify-docs/README.md

 Description: Learn how to use Apify Proxy.
 Prevent IP address-based blocking using proxy.
 Apify Proxy helps you bypass security.

-#### Phrase the descriptions in a way that answers a question that the person using the search engine might have.
+#### Phrase the descriptions in a way that answers a question that the person using the search engine might have

 GOOD: "Learn how to make your actor available to the public or keep it private.
 Prepare your actor for Apify Store with a description and README file."